How to Prepare for a Group Interview

 What to Lookout for During a Group Interview

-Just as there are tips to help you ace your group interview, there are also characteristics that will decrease your chances of proceeding to the next round drastically.
-Avoid the following characteristics at all cost:
+Just as there are tips to help you ace your group interview, there are also characteristics that will drastically decrease your chances of proceeding to the next round.
+Avoid the following characteristics at all costs:

 1. Dominant behavior